Tragic mask of Cacciapuoti from the 20th century

 The sculpture is signed on the back by Cacciapuoti and rests on a black lacquered wooden base measuring 16 x 10 x 10 cm in height.
 It comes from a private collection of a Milanese set designer and is in good condition, with a beautiful oxidized patina.

 This tragic mask is a sculptural decorative element representing a human face with exceptional expression, simplified form, stylized and dramatic features.
-Like a shadow, the mask evokes the category of the double, acting as a curtain that hides to reveal.
-Dualism is in fact a symbol of Greek masks, the joyful mask of comedy and the sad mask of tragedy.
-The double meaning of unveiling and hiding is well expressed by the dual etymology of this word: in Latin, 'maschera' means person, while in Arabic, 'maskharah' means caricature or mockery.
+Like a shadow, the mask evokes the category of doppelgänger; it is like a curtain that hides to reveal.
+Dualism is essentially a symbol of Greek masks—the joyful mask of comedy and the sad mask of tragedy.
+The double meaning of unveiling and hiding is well reflected in the word's etymology: in Latin, 'maschera' means person, while in Arabic, 'maskharah' means caricature or mockery.

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
-It’s a nod to history, craftsmanship, and the creation of traditional and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+It is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
+There are many different styles in antique furniture, each with its own distinctive features.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Baroque, derived from the Portuguese 'barocco'—meaning irregularly developed pearl—was highly ornate, designed to radiate splendor and play a significant role in luxury.
-Selectively used luxurious materials emphasized the grandeur of these pieces.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was highly ornate, designed to dazzle and serve a luxurious role.
+Selectively used materials emphasized the grandeur of these pieces.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is often designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
 The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
 Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.

 Lion paws, eagle heads—these are common features in Renaissance-style furniture.
 Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for a luxurious antique that suits your interior.
+It’s important to remember that furniture production was perceived differently in each country, and each style had its unique character.
+This is especially crucial when searching for a luxurious antique that suits your interior.

-The key to stylish antique furniture is originality.
-Ultimately, this is crucial from the customer’s perspective, as many forgeries circulate on the market.
+The key aspect of stylish antique furniture is originality.
+Ultimately, this is important from the customer’s perspective because many fakes circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details